What Is Thai Foot Massage

-Thai Reflexology is the application of pressure to specific areas of the soles of the feet, and lower legs from the ankle to just above the knee, and includes stretching and acupressure, to stimulate reflex points.
+Thai Foot Massage is the application of pressure to specific areas of the soles of the feet, and lower legs from the ankle to just above the knee, and includes stretching and acupressure, to stimulate reflex points.

-Thai Reflexology has elements of Shiatsu, Reflexology, and Chinese massage, incorporated into the treatment.
-Thai Reflexology, offered at Essential Therapy, includes the use of a traditional Thai foot massage stick as well as using the palms, fingers, thumbs and knuckles to work the feet.
+Thai Foot Massage has elements of Shiatsu, Reflexology, and Chinese massage, incorporated into the treatment.
+Thai Foot Massage, offered at Essential Therapy Penzance, includes the use of a traditional Thai foot massage stick as well as using the palms, fingers, thumbs, and knuckles to work the feet.
 Thai Reflexology massage is both invigorating and deeply relaxing.

 Only the lower legs are exposed during Thai foot massage, making it the ideal treatment in most settings.
-Thai Reflexology is very accessible therapy, and can take place in the home, workplace or a variety of venues.
+Thai Foot Massage is a very accessible therapy and can take place in the home, workplace or a variety of venues.

 In massage therapy treatments, the feet do not always receive the attention they deserve.
 The foot is a powerful and intricate structure, containing over 7,000 nerve endings, more than 100 muscles, 26 bones, and 33 joints.
 When you consider the work they do and the huge weight they have to bear daily, surly they deserve more consideration.

 Thai Foot Massage is an effective modality, both in pre and post-event physical activity.
 A foot massage can help relax leg muscles and it will also contribute to full-body relaxation and a reduction of stress and anxiety.
 Foot and leg massage will improve flexibility, and alleviate discomfort, caused by lactic acid around your muscles.
 Recovery time between sports practice and events is reduced.
 This helps keep your body in prime condition for the next event and alleviate issues such as tight hamstrings, tight quads, shin splints, plantar fasciitis, and ankle and knee joint pain.